-Pack fresh leaves in granulated white sugar in an airtight container.
+Pack fresh lavender leaves in granulated white sugar in an airtight container.
 Stir every day to prevent clumping.
 After the sugar remains dry and loose, remove the leaves before they become crumbly and use the sugar in teas and desserts or make herb candies.

 Note: You can sub confectioners sugar for the granulated.